 RN-B.S.N.
 Only.
-The RN-B.S.N. only program track offers RNs the opportunity to complete upper-division nursing course degree requirements in one calendar year in a program featuring reasonable costs, predictable year-round course scheduling, reduced in-class time, and a variety of instructional delivery methods, including Web-enhanced and Web-based courses.
+The RN-B.S.N. only program track offers RNs the opportunity to complete upper-division professional nursing courses in one calendar year in a program featuring reasonable costs, predictable year-round course scheduling, reduced in-class time, and a variety of instructional delivery methods, including Web-enhanced and Webbased courses.
+Completion of upper-division general education requirements may require additional time beyond the one year of professional nursing courses.
 Satisfactory completion of all general education and nursing prerequisite courses with a grade of "C" or higher and an earned minimum prerequisite GPA of 2.75 is required.
 RNs are accepted into the RN-B.S.N. only program track twice a year (January and August).
-See "Admission of Registered Nurses (RNs)," page 474.
+See "Admission of Registered Nurses (RNs)," page 445.

 RN-B.S.N.-M.S.
 The RN-B.S.N.-M.S. program track, designed for highly motivated and experienced RNs, reflects an expansion of the RN-B.S.N. only option.
 It provides for more rapid progression to graduate education that builds on the existing undergraduate curriculum and enables RN students to take selected graduate courses (earning a grade of "B" or higher) that apply toward their baccalaureate degree.
 Satisfactory completion of all general education and nursing prerequisite courses with a grade of "C" or higher and an earned minimum prerequisite GPA of 3.00 is required.
-See "Admission of Registered Nurses (RNs)," page 474.
+See "Admission of Registered Nurses (RNs)," page 445.